malnick/cata-console/README.md

 1. Both agent and console support -v for verbose output.
 Running in this mode is important since most useful debugging output occurs there.
 1. Agent also supports -p so you can switch the port it runs on at runtime.
 1. Always check config.go in both apps to see the latest env var config options

+## Grafana Integration
+Currently only suppots limited grafana integration.
+Future work would make it so end-user only runs grafana then executes teh console with the correct API key for grafana and other config like influx URL so console configures grafana for you.

+1. Currently Kata will dynamically generate the JSON templates to create dashboards that it needs per host.
+It then dynamically generates the 'latest' page which has the expected URI to the iframe of the graph.
+1. TODO
+  1. Dynamic grafana configuration
+    1. Add InfluxDB datasource from ENV var: KATA_INFLUXDB_URL=localhost:8086
+  1.